Comprehensive Hearing Evaluation

 What Tests Will Be Done?

 The audiologist will first collect your hearing and balance history to best understand the details of your primary concern(s).
-A comprehensive hearing evaluation will then be performed which includes otoscopy, pure-tone testing, bone-conduction testing, speech testing, tympanometry, otoacoustic emissions testing and if complaints of tinnitus, a tinnitus evaluation (see below for a description about each of these subtests).
-The evaluation will take approximately 30-40 minutes in length and the results are immediate.
+A comprehensive hearing evaluation will then be performed.
+This includes video otoscopy, pure-tone testing, bone-conduction testing, speech testing in quiet and in-noise, tympanometry and otoacoustic emissions testing.
+For patients who experience tinnitus, a tinnitus evaluation will be performed.
+The hearing evaluation is approximately 30-40 minutes in length and the results are immediate.
+See below for a description of each subtest.

-Although all of these tests are painless and some subtests take as little as 10 seconds to complete, it is common for many patients to arrive anxious not knowing what to expect.
+Each subtest is painless and some take as little as 1 minute to complete.
+It is common for many patients to arrive anxious not knowing what to expect.
 However, most patients quickly relax and find the testing is not only easy but informative and they are relieved they had the evaluation.
-The audiologist will review the hearing exam results with you and advise if a referral or /medical treatment is indicated.
-If a recommendation is made for hearing devices, they may be ordered through Peninsula Hearing Services and the audiologist will advise the details of how they can be ordered for you.
+The hearing exam results will be reviewed with you at the visit.
+If a medical condition is found, you will be referred to a specialist.
+If a recommendation is made for hearing devices, they may be ordered through Peninsula Hearing Services.
+The audiologist will advise which hearing aid is best for you and provide details with how they can be ordered.

 Otoscopy is a magnifying instrument that shines a beam of with a light in your ear canal for a healthcare provider to visualize the health of the ear canal and ear drum.
 This allows the examiner to assess the general health of the ear canal, including whether excessive cerumen (ear wax) is present or if a perforation (hole) in the ear drum is present.
 Peninsula Hearing Services utilizes “video” otoscopy so that the patient can see their ear canal and ear drum on a monitor.